Passive immunity

-Passive immunity is the transfer of active humoral immunity of ready-made antibodies.
+In immunology, passive immunity is the transfer of active humoral immunity of ready-made antibodies.
 Passive immunity can occur naturally, when maternal antibodies are transferred to the fetus through the placenta, and it can also be induced artificially, when high levels of antibodies specific to a pathogen or toxin (obtained from humans, horses, or other animals) are transferred to non-immune persons through blood products that contain antibodies, such as in immunoglobulin therapy or antiserum therapy.
 Passive immunization is used when there is a high risk of infection and insufficient time for the body to develop its own immune response, or to reduce the symptoms of ongoing or immunosuppressive diseases.
 Passive immunization can be provided when people cannot synthesize antibodies, and when they have been exposed to a disease that they do not have immunity against.

 Naturally acquired

 Maternal passive immunity

 Maternal passive immunity is a type of naturally acquired passive immunity, and refers to antibody-mediated immunity conveyed to a fetus or infant by its mother.
 Naturally acquired passive immunity can be provided during pregnancy, and through breastfeeding.
 In humans, maternal antibodies (MatAb) are passed through the placenta to the fetus by an FcRn receptor on placental cells.
 This occurs predominately during the third trimester of pregnancy, and thus is often reduced in babies born prematurely.
 Immunoglobulin G (IgG) is the only antibody isotype that can pass through the human placenta, and is the most common antibody of the five types of antibodies found in the body.
 IgG antibodies protects against bacterial and viral infections in fetuses.
 Immunization is often required shortly following birth to prevent diseases in newborns such as tuberculosis, hepatitis B, polio, and pertussis, however, maternal IgG can inhibit the induction of protective vaccine responses throughout the first year of life.
 This effect is usually overcome by secondary responses to booster immunization.
 Maternal antibodies protect against some diseases, such as measles, rubella, and tetanus, more effectively than against others, such as polio and pertussis.
 Maternal passive immunity offers immediate protection, though protection mediated by maternal IgG typically only lasts up to a year.

 Passive immunity is also provided through colostrum and breast milk, which contain IgA antibodies that are transferred to the gut of the infant, providing local protection against disease causing bacteria and viruses until the newborn can synthesize its own antibodies.
 Protection mediated by IgA is dependent on the length of time that an infant is breastfed, which is one of the reasons the World Health Organization recommends breastfeeding for at least the first two years of life.